ontolex/morph/index.md

 **URI:** [http://www.w3.org/ns/lemon/morph#wordFormationRule](http://www.w3.org/ns/lemon/morph#WordFormationRule)

-**morph:wordFormationRule** relates a word formation relation to the word formation rule that is applied to the source lexical entry in order to obtain the target lexical entry.
+**morph:wordFormationRule** relates a word formation relation to the word formation rule that is applied to the base form of the source lexical entry in order to obtain the (canonical) form of the target lexical entry.

 <div class="description">